pagopa/selfcare-platform-azure-devops/README.md

-# your-project-name
+# cstar-platform-azure-devops

-This repo template allows you to create a repo for your project pipelines
+This project allow to create the pipelines for app (and domains) and IaC

 ## How to use this template